Agriculture Technician

 Education and Skills

-If you are a high school student considering a career as an agriculture technician you should have strong marks or an interest in:
+If you are considering a career as an aquaculture technician, you should have a strong interest in the following:

 Skills